A Weighted Loss Approach to Robust Federated Learning under Data Heterogeneity: Experimental Results

-Considering the strongest attack for each approach, WoLA and WoLA$^\dagger$ consistently enhance robustness, almost always outperforming other state-of-the-art methods, with gains reaching up to $+41.9$ points (Table~\ref{Accuracy wc}, MNIST, $\alpha=1$, $f=8$, WoLA).
+According to Tables (c) and (d) in Table~\ref{main_worst_results_1}, Considering the strongest attack for each approach, WoLA and WoLA$^\dagger$ consistently enhance robustness, almost always outperforming other state-of-the-art methods, with gains reaching up to $+28.8$ points (CIFAR10, $\alpha=0.3$, $f=4$, WoLA).

-For $f = 2$: WoLA and WoLA$^\dagger$ perform similarly, slightly surpass non-WoLA methods with typical gains of a few points (Figure \ref{subfig:Accuracy gains worst}), and up to $+11.3$ points on CIFAR10, $\alpha=0.3$ (Table \ref{Accuracy wc}).
+For $f = 2$: WoLA and WoLA$^\dagger$ perform similarly, slightly surpass non-WoLA methods with typical gains of a few points (Figure~\ref{subfig:Accuracy gains worst}), and up to $+11.3$ points on CIFAR10, $\alpha=0.3$ (Table~\ref{main_worst_results_1}).

-For $f = 4$: WoLA and WoLA$^\dagger$ continue to perform similarly, outperforming all baselines with median gains around $+6.3$ and $4.6$ points respectively (Figure \ref{subfig:Accuracy gains worst}).
-According to Table \ref{Accuracy wc}, WoLA’s gains range from $+0.1$ (MNIST, $\alpha=3$) to $+28.8$ (CIFAR10, $\alpha=0.3$), while WoLA$^\dagger$ ranges from $0$ (MNIST, $\alpha=3$) to $+27$ (CIFAR10, $\alpha=0.3$).
+For $f = 4$, WoLA and WoLA$^\dagger$ continue to perform similarly, both outperforming all baselines with median gains of approximately $+6.3$ and $+4.6$ points, respectively (Figure~\ref{subfig:Accuracy gains worst}).
+WoLA achieves gains of up to $+28.8$ (CIFAR-10, $\alpha = 0.3$), while WoLA$^\dagger$ reaches up to $+27.0$ under the same setting.